Brain-STM-org/MISI/PROMPTS.md

 8. deep dive in one track

 to start you can use the folder course/swe/deck to hold the presentation and all the tracks can go in there.  there can be a master module selector page for the track, but also each module should be able to work in isolation.

+---

+## 2026-01-21T16:48:13Z

+personas, introduce yourselves and your agentic loop in personas/README.md, including links to your files.